SecureCodeWarrior/sensei-blog-examples/pojoexamples/src/main/java/privateconstructors/readme.md

 ## Hints

-What I'm trying to do is create a simple enough recipe that includes all the situations I need it, but filter it so that it doesn't get suggested on every class.
+Sensei is not designed to replace a Static Analysis tool.
+Sensei can augment a Static Analysis tool for common issues associated with your coding process, or technology.
+By replicating enough of the matching to highlight an issue, and supporting the development process by generating the QuickFix code.

-And when working on recipes I try to de-risk them.
+What I'm trying to do is create a simple enough recipe that includes all the situations I need it, but filter it so that it doesn't get suggested in every class.

-In this case I wasn't sure if I could create the private constructor so I created this first.
+When working on recipes I try to de-risk them, in this case, I wasn't sure if I could create the private constructor so I created the QuickFix first.
 Then refactored the search conditions to make them more specific.

 Sometimes when working on recipes I'm not sure how to perform the search, so I work on that first.

-I find recipes easier to create when I build them incrementally.
+I find recipes easier to create when I build them incrementally, switching between refactoring of the QuickFix and the search.